Uttarayan Festival

 What is Uttarayan and special about Uttarayan Festivities?

-• Generally, Uttarayan festivities last for two to four days in various regions of India.
+• Generally, Uttarayan festival last for two to four days in various regions of India.
 Worshipping Lord Soorya (Sun) is an important part of the Uttarayan festival.
 Other spiritual practices are a holy dip in sacred water bodies like rivers or seas or the Tirtha Kshetras.

 • Offering Tarpans to Pitru Devatas is part of Makar Sankraman.
 Performing charity by giving to the needy, flying kites, preparing sweets made of sesame and jaggery, offering Pooja to livestock, and many more.